 Some colleagues and I were talking about our first jobs when the subject of Waitressing came up.
 A symphony of groans followed and, one-by-one, people griped about earning poor tips, working long hours, always smelling like a fryer, and having to deal with horrible customers.
 Then, a young woman shared a story about a male co-worker we’ll call Jack.
+Bear in mind, there are always specialists who can help you in these situations like these lawyers lincoln ne.

 Food service work is hard in and of itself, but this woman’s experience was particularly awful because of her co-worker.
 Jack went out of his way to put her down with comments like, “go home, you’re just taking up space.”
 Beyond the verbal derogations, the guy purposely gave her the wrong meals to take to tables and stuck her with his share of clean-up work.